ttskch/bulkony/README.md

 In this example, you may find that `$this->hydrate($csvRow)` is called twice in `validate()` and `import()`.
 Sometimes this is not good.

-If cost of hydrating object from csv row is very high, you can pass the hydrated object through `Context` like below 👍
+If cost of hydrating object from csv row is very high, you can pass the hydrated object through `Context` like below.

 ```php
 public function import(array $csvRow, int $csvLineNumber, Context $context): void